Member Organizations

 Quality Assurance

-The Federation of Accounting Professions (FAP) and the Securities and Exchange Commission (SEC) both operate separate quality assurance (QA) review systems in Thailand.
+The Federation of Accounting Professions (TFAC) and the Securities and Exchange Commission (SEC) both operate separate quality assurance (QA) review systems in Thailand.

-Since 2012, FAP has been conducting QA reviews through its Audit Quality Oversight Subcommittee (AQOS).
+Since 2012, TFAC has been conducting QA reviews through its Audit Quality Oversight Subcommittee (AQOS).
 The committee’s responsibilities include educating and monitoring auditors and firms on the implementation of Thai Standard on Quality Control (TSQC 1), which is a direct translation of ISQC 1, and supervising the QA team in ensuring that auditors and firm maintain quality control systems.
-In June 2017, the AQOS completed its three-year term, and the FAP reports that the establishment of a new committee is currently in progress.
-The FAP conducted an assessment of its QA system against the requirements of SMO 1 and identified that its system does not adopt a cycle-based approach, there is a lack of human resources available to conduct QA reviews, and the system is not linked to its I&D mechanisms.
+In June 2017, the AQOS completed its three-year term, and the TFAC reports that as of the date of the assessment, the establishment of a new committee is currently in progress.
+The TFAC conducted an assessment of its QA system against the requirements of SMO 1 and identified that its system does not adopt a cycle-based approach, there is a lack of human resources available to conduct QA reviews, and the system is not linked to its I&D mechanisms.

-Under the Securities and Exchange Act of 1992, the SEC is responsible for regulating and supervising auditors of listed companies.
-Audit firms in Thailand are inspected to ensure that appropriate controls are in place, and are required to implement TSQC 1.
-The SEC is also responsible for inspecting the engagement files of the auditors to ensure that they comply with relevant auditing and accounting standards set by the FAP.
+Under the Securities and Exchange Act of 1992, the SEC is responsible for regulating and supervising auditors of listed companies, brokers, dealers, asset management companies and collective investment schemes, banks, financial institutions, and insurance companies.
+Audit firms in Thailand are inspected to ensure that appropriate controls are in place and are required to implement TSQC 1.
+The SEC is also responsible for inspecting the engagement files of the auditors to ensure that they comply with relevant standards set by the TFAC.
+It is unclear if the QA system established by the SEC meets the best practices of SMO 1.

-The FAP reports that although there are two QA review systems, it collaborates with the SEC to ensure there are no duplication of reviews.
+The TFAC reports that although there are two QA review systems, it collaborates with the SEC to ensure there are no duplication of reviews.

 Current Status: Partially Adopted